Children's music

 Children's music or kids' music is music composed and performed for children.
 In European-influenced contexts this means music, usually songs, written specifically for a juvenile audience.
 The composers are usually adults.
 Children's music has historically held both entertainment and educational functions.
 Children's music is often designed to provide an entertaining means of teaching children about their culture, other cultures, good behavior, facts and skills.
 Many are folk songs, but there is a whole genre of educational music that has become increasingly popular.

 History

 Early published music

+Class singing became compulsory in England with the passing of the Education Act (1870).
+By the early 1900s, demand for choral works for educational use had resulted in more than 50 school operettas in the catalogue of Novello, England's leading publisher of educational music.
+These were mostly modelled on the tuneful, humorous and morally safe operettas of Gilbert and Sullivan.
+Gustav Holst's Indra (1903) is an example, and other composers of reputation - such as Frederic Cowen, Arthur Somervell, Walford Davies and Percy Fletcher - also contributed to the genre.